sampsyo/home/_drafts/minisynth.md

     print(solve(goal))

 Nice!
 We get the model `[h = 1]`, which tells us that the two programs produce the same result for every byte `x` when we left-shift by 1.
+That's (a very simple case of) synthesis: we've generated a (subexpression of a) program that meets our specification.
+Without a proper programming language, however, it doesn't feel much like generating programs---we'll fix that next.

 [sketch]: https://people.csail.mit.edu/asolar/papers/thesis.pdf
 [ex1]: https://github.com/sampsyo/minisynth/blob/master/ex1.py